wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 # Space Engineers DLC unlocker
 ## Updated to: `v1.199 - Heavy Industry`

-This repository allows you to get the space engineers dlcs for free, if there are any issues feel free to make a new issue in the issues tab or make a pr with the new dlc files and i'll gladly take a look at it.
+This repository allows you to get the space engineers dlcs for free, if there are any issues feel free to make a new issue in the issues tab or make a pr with the new dlc files and i'll take a look at it.

 # Installation
 1. Download the Source Code (zip) from the link below.